RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 5. **Using your installed perl package**

-   When you need to use your installed packages simply load the same perl module that was used for the installation:
+   When you need to use your installed packages simply load the same Perl module that was used for the installation:

    .. code-block:: console